 You can always answer that text message later.
 And if you think you can multitask easily, just know that multitasking is a myth.

 When we talk about empathy, intuition and creativity, we just expect these mental traits to be built within us.
-Thing is: they aren’t.
+The thing is: they aren’t.